Economy of ancient Tamil country

 The economy of the ancient Tamil country (Sangam era: 600 BCE – 300 CE) describes the ancient economy of a region in southern India that mostly covers the present-day states of Tamil Nadu and Kerala.
 The main economic activities were agriculture, weaving, pearl fishery, manufacturing and construction.
-Paddy was the most important crop; it was the staple cereal and served as a medium of exchange for inland trade.
-Pepper, millets, grams and sugarcane were other commonly grown crops.
-Madurai and Urayur were important centers for the textile industry; Korkai was the center of the pearl trade.
+Rice was the most important crop; it was the staple cereal, grown widely in paddy fields, and served as a medium of exchange for inland trade.
+Pepper, millets, pulses and sugarcane were other commonly grown crops.
+Madurai and Urayur were important centres for the textile industry; Korkai was the center of the pearl trade.
 Industrial activity flourished.